 Proven to be difficult to develop.
 Few standardised baselines currently exist.
 Unlikely to deliver any significant mitigation, unless standardized baselines are made too conservative to be attractive (over normal baselines) to use.
 Difficult to apply to existing registered projects (unless voluntarily), until a renewal of the crediting period.
-Net mitigation is 'owned' by the host country, not the CDM.
-Volume is unknown. (c) Include existing CDM CDM projects are deemed to be additional, so should be projects in the baseline excluded from the baseline.
-2. Reduce baseline validity period (d) Limit the time for + Already being discussed by the EB. excluding E- policies + E+/E- policy guidance needs updating.
+Net mitigation is 'owned' by the host country, not the CDM. (a) In alcola acciation CDM Volume is unknown. (c) Include existing CDM CDM projects are deemed to be additional, so should be projects in the baseline excluded from the baseline.
+2. Reduce baseline validity period (d) Limit the time for excluding E- policies + Already being discussed by the EB. excluding E- policies + E+/E- policy guidance needs updating.
 Unlikely to deliver any significant mitigation, as E- is hardly applied by PPs.
 Cannot be applied to existing registered projects (unless voluntarily), until a renewal of the crediting period.
 Net mitigation is 'owned' by the host country, not the CDM.
-Volume is unknown. (e) Shorten crediting periods + Easy, although would need CMP approval. + Could deliver significant volumes of reductions from the later years.
-The cost to PPs is backloaded, so the impact on project IRR minimised.
-Project types that rely on carbon revenue will cease and emissions increase as a result.
+Volume is unknown. (e) Shorten crediting periods + Easy, although would need CMP approval. + Could deliver significant volumes of reductions from the later years. + The cost to PPs is backloaded, so the impact on project IRR minimised.Project types that rely on carbon revenue will cease and emissions increase as a result.
 Difficult to apply to existing registered projects (unless voluntarily).
 Net mitigation is 'owned' by the host country, not the CDM.
 Volume is unknown. (f) Update the baseline more + Procedures already exist for updating every crediting period. frequently Unlikely to deliver any significant mitigation, but increased transaction cost.
 Would deliver more accurate calculation of reductions rather than necessarily greater net mitigation.
 Difficult to apply to existing registered projects (unless voluntarily), until a renewal of the crediting period.
 Net mitigation is 'owned' by the host country, not the CDM.
 Volume is unknown.
-3. Change project type eligibility / (g) Move to policy or sector- + There is a desire to move towards such crediting systems, based crediting including in NMM and FVA.
+3. Change project type eligibilit (g) Move to policy or sector- + There is a desire to move towards such crediting systems, based crediting including in NMM and FVA.
 Relies on either standardized baselines (see above), or host country/sectoral targets/commitments.
-Volume of reductions - relies on the agreed targets. relies on the agreed targets.
-Difficult to apply to existing registered projects (unless Difficult to apply to existing registered projects (unless
+Volume of reductions relies on the agreed targets.
+Difficult to apply to existing registered projects (unless voluntarily), until a renewal of the crediting period.
+Likely to be difficult to agree, even more so than standardized baselines.